Data Types and Access Specifiers in VB .Net

 Protected :

-• The scope of accessibility of protected access specifier is limited and within the same class and the classes derived (Inherited) from this class.
+• The scope of accessibility of protected access specifier is limited and within the same class and the classes derived (through inheritance) from this class.

-• Protected members are accessible within the class where they are declared, as well as in any derived classes.
+• Protected members are accessible within the class where they are declared, as well as its derived classes.
 However, they cannot be accessed from outside the class hierarchy.

 Friend :

-• The Friend access specifier can access the elements within the program that contain its declarations and also access within the same assembly level, but not from outside the assembly.
+• The Friend access specifier allows access to the members within the same assembly, but not from another assembly i.e., the Friend access specifier can access the elements within the program that contain its declarations and also access within the same assembly level, but not from outside the assembly.

-• We can also use friend keyword instead of Dim keyword.
+• We can also use the friend keyword instead of the Dim keyword.

 ProtectedFriend :